theduyngx/cw20-test/contracts/atomic-swap/README.md

 * To reiterate, the only way to release the locked tokens is to either wait till expiration, or that the initiator agrees to publicize their preimage, which would only occur when the initiator agrees that the recipient's swap offer is valid.
 By doing so, `Release` may be executed, and the locked tokens will thus be transferred to their respective recipient.
+* An important point is that once the initiator releases the lock, their preimage will already have been made public on the blockchain, so publicizing the preimage cannot be avoided.
+That said, perhaps for safety measures, the recipient's wallet should automatically set expiration reasonably later than that of the initiator.

 ### Refund
 * As discussed, once the balance has been sent to the atomic swap contract, it is locked up there.
 This provides a safety